tijnisfijn/Resolume-Composition-Converter/docs/GITHUB_ACTIONS.md

     cache: 'pip'
 ```

+### Action Versions

+The workflow uses specific versions of GitHub Actions:

+- `actions/checkout@v3` - For checking out the repository
+- `actions/setup-python@v4` - For setting up Python
+- `actions/upload-artifact@v2` - For uploading build artifacts

+If you encounter compatibility issues, you may need to adjust these versions.

 ### Adding Additional Dependencies

 If you need to install additional dependencies, add them to the "Install dependencies" step: